-Innovative technologies are being used to solve the challenge of understanding the laser performance as it impacts AM processes.
+Innovative technologies are being used to solve the challenge of understanding the laser's performance as it impacts AM processes.
 Rayleigh scatter is one new method used to image the focused beam without interacting with or modifying the delivered laser energy in any way.
 In the case of the Ophir BeamWatch non-contact beam profiling system, Rayleigh scatter allows measurement of the focused region of the beam (caustic) at up to five times per second.
-This enables the additive manufacturer to measure the focal shift of the delivered beam and the change in brightness (W/cm) at the weld plane focal shift causes.
+This enables the additive manufacturer to measure the focal shift of the delivered beam and the change in brightness (W/cm2) at the weld plane focal shift causes.
 Contamination or aging of the delivery optics cause them to thermalize or absorb heat thus changing their optical properties.

 Figure 1.
-The Ophir BeamWatch® non-contact beam profiling system uses Rayleigh scatter to measure high power lasers.
+The Ophir BeamWatch[®] non-contact beam profiling system uses Rayleigh scatter to measure high power lasers.

-The BeamWatch system permits real-time measurements of the laser's M2 (beam propagation ratio), K (1/M2), and BPP (beam parameter product).
+BeamWatch permits real-time measurements of the laser's M^2 (beam propagation ratio), K (1/ M^2), and BPP (beam parameter product).
 These measurements define the applicability of the laser for the task at hand.

 Figure 2.
-Chart laser power, 3-4 BeamWatch 2D graphs of focal shift, Chart of power density at weld plane.
+Charts of laser power, BeamWatch 2D graphs of focal shift, and power density at weld plane.

-Three screen captures of the BeamWatch application indicate progressive changes in the power density of the beam delivered to the weld plane.
-As the focal plane shifts toward the delivery optics the power density at the weld plane decreases from 13.5MW/cm to less than 4MW/cm.
+As shown in Figure 2, three screen captures of the BeamWatch application indicate progressive changes in the power density of the beam delivered to the weld plane.
+As the focal plane shifts toward the delivery optics, the power density at the weld plane decreases from 13.5MW/cm2 to less than 4MW/cm2.
 This change in the laser irradiance presented to the powder would cause catastrophic quality issues at this portion of the build.

-Camera-Based Beam Profiling
+Camera-based Beam Profiling